× my account sign in sign up

 Liberty 1920s staircases, panelled entrance hall and column casings

 Liberty is selling a single collection of historic woodwork from its original Liberty & Co c1925 store, now known as Liberty House on Regent Street, London.
 The sale is a single lot comprising two grand staircases and a grand entrance hall.
 The staircases contain a total of six flights across three storeys, with handrail over moulded panels and skirtings.
 The entrance hall is a panelled room with several doors and doorcases, panelled column casings, panelled ceilings, skirting, architrave, dado and cornice.
-The following descriptions were compiled by Salvo Ltd on behalf of Liberty.
+The following descriptions were compiled by Salvo on behalf of Liberty.

 The timber used is believed to be mahogany, oak, some softwood supports and French walnut.
 The substructure includes several large newel posts, curved heavy side strings, and the stair flights with integral bearers.
 There are curved double curtail steps at the the base of the two matching lower flights.
 There are some separate treads and risers believed to connect the curtail steps to the flight above.
 Before the construction of the Liberty Tudor building, Arthur Lasenby Liberty was known to have purchased the dismantled hulks of two old Royal Navy ships, HMS Impregnable and HMS Hindustan, both built at Chatham in the 19th century, of which 24,000 cubic feet of reclaimed oak and teak were reused in Liberty's famed Tudor building, adjacent to Liberty House.
 The Tudor building and Liberty House were built at the same time in the early 1920s.
 There is no evidence that the woodwork offered here is old ships timbers but there exists a possibility that some of the oak was reclaimed from the old ships.